frictionlessdata/website/site/README.md

 tagline: Frictionless is an open-source toolkit that brings simplicity to the data experience - whether you're wrangling a CSV or engineering complex pipelines.
 features:
 - title: Approachable
-  details: Lean and minimal core.
+  details: A lean and minimal core.
 Quick to understand, quick to use.
 - title: Incrementally Adoptable
   details: Start with just what you need, scale as you grow.
 - title: Progressive
-  details: We enhance rather than replace your existing tools and workflows.
+  details: Enhance, rather than replace, your existing tools and workflows.
 ---